 My first stint as a Bed-Ridden spouse began quite suddenly.
 My wife was enjoying a normal pregnancy until one night, about 10 weeks from the due date, she started feeling small contractions.
 We went to the hospital assuming she would be administered a drug to stop the contractions, and we’d go home to enjoy the weekend.
 No problem!
 While being examined by the nurse, My wife said “Am I peeing right now??”
 Thus began my adventure.
 She didn’t pee, but I almost did…and then some.
 As it turned out, her “water broke,” or in medical terms, she had a premature rupture of membranes.
 She was immediately admitted to an Antepartum unit and was told she would need to stay here until the baby was born.
 I set up camp on the reclining chair in the hospital room and we didn’t see our house for 4 weeks!

 The second time we had a pretty good idea that bed rest was a possibilty since she was high risk; so we were at least somewhat mentally prepared.
 She went into pre-term labor at 20 weeks and the possibility became a reality.
 The next 4 months was strict bed rest.
+We purchased luxury hospital beds to ensure she is comfortable for the whole term of her bed rest.
 She could only get up to use the bathroom and to shower every other day.
 We quickly realized that all of that “mental preparation” meant nothing when compared to the reality .

 This is when I gained a true appreciation for all the things that I never even noticed that my wife does.
 The bathroom doesn’t magically become clean, the income she used to pull in suddenly wasn’t added to the account and the bills she used to fret over became mine to manage (sort of).
 Oh and if you already have kids, you need to quickly learn anything and everything that you routinely ignored.
 You’ll need to know school schedules, conferences, practice times, dance class starts, which schools don’t allow peanut butter, which child hates mustard, the “right” way to cut the bananas etc… Be grateful that this isn’t permanent because losing 50% of your collective parenting power is an atrociously huge loss.
 Single parents, I humbly bow before you all.